harish-dhanapal/bible-gene/README.md

 # bible-gene
-An interactive genealogy tree from Adam to Jesus.
+An interactive genealogy tree from Adam to Noah [in progress].